-No dividends were declared by the Group during the last two (2) calendar years.
+No dividends were declared during the last two (2) calendar years.

-Under the Parent Company's By-Laws, as well as that of its subsidiaries, there are no approved specific dividend payout policy.
-As per By-Laws, no restrictions in the declaration of dividends other than what is prescribed in the Corporation Code, namely that these shall be declared only from surplus profit and no stock dividend shall be issued without the approval of stockholders representing not less than two-thirds of all stock outstanding and entitled to vote at a general or special meeting called for the purpose.
+Under the Parent Company's By-Laws, there are no restrictions in the declaration of dividends other than what is prescribed in the Corporation Code, namely that these shall be declared only from surplus profit and no stock dividend shall be issued without the approval of stockholders representing not less than two-thirds of all stock outstanding and entitled to vote at a general or special meeting called for the purpose.